webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (8‒10s)

-This feature isn't yet enabled for everyone.
+This feature isn't yet enabled for everyone.<br>
 Register here, if you want to try it out.

 -----